theAntton/latex-calculator/README.md

 # Latex Calculator
-A tool for sanomapro that calculates simple equations inside the editor using the [mathjs](https://mathjs.org/) library
+A chrome extension for sanomapro that calculates simple equations inside the editor using the [mathjs](https://mathjs.org/) library

 ## Usage:
 - To calculate a selection press alt + enter